Vladimir Lossky: God the Father

 The Father of the Trinity is uncreated hyper-being (beyond being) in essence or ousia as such is the truly infinite, primordial or original, uncreated origin, the reality of which all things and beings originate from, as the Father Hypostasis.
 The Father hypostasis in using the term God is used primarily as the name for God.
 As the term God is interchangeable with the term Father.
 As Jesus Christ is the Son of God, Son of the Father and the Holy Spirit is the Spirit of God, the Spirit of the Father.

 God the Son

 The Son of God or Jesus Christ expressing the logos or perfection as the highest ideal, in the material world and God in the flesh.
 Christ as well, representing mankind, which he inherited from the Theotokos.
 Christ manifest as generated and or begotten (not made) in essence uncreated, by and from God the Father as another reality, Hypostasis of God.

 God the Holy Spirit

-The Holy Spirit himself being light, life, animation and the source of the uncreated light photomos, enlightenment and/or illumination, who proceeds or is manifest by procession from God the Father as another Hypostasis of God.
+The Holy Spirit himself being light, life, animation and the source of the uncreated light photomos or divine illumination, who proceeds or is manifest by procession from God the Father as another Hypostasis of God.
 The Holy Spirit and the Christ being the hands of God the Father, reaching in from the infinite into the finite (see Irenaeus).